open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 A Span Event is best used to track the second scenario because it represents a meaningful, singular point in time.

-#### When to use Span Events or Span Attributes
+#### When to use span events versus span attributes

-Span Events contain attributes as well, so you may wonder, when is it appropriate to use a Span Event or create a new Attribute on the current span?

-It all comes down to if a specific timestamp is meaningful.
+Since span events also contain attributes, the question of when to use events instead of attributes might not always have an obvious answer.
+To inform your decision, consider whether a specific timestamp is meaningful.

-For example, if you are tracking an operation with a span and the operation completes, you may wish to add data from the operation to your telemetry.
-If the timestamp in which the operation completes is important to know, then a Span Event is an appropriate way to model things with telemetry.
-However, if the timestamp is not meaningful, then it's better to attach the data as a Span Attribute instead.
+For example, when you're tracking an operation with a span and the operation completes, you might want to add data from the operation to your telemetry.

+- If the timestamp in which the operation completes is meaningful or relevant, attach the data to a span event.
+- If the timestamp isn't meaningful, attach the data as span attributes.

 ### Span Links